cambridge-collection/cambridge-collection.github.io/docs/index.md

 After you may want to look at the instructions on [setting up a local image server](setup-local-image-server.md). and connecting it to the viewer.

+## Deploying to AWS

 If you want to look at installing a full version of the platform, we have [Terraform instructions](https://github.com/cambridge-collection/cudl-terraform) which will setup the whole architecture with one command, on an AWS account.
+For guidance on how to deploy services see [deploying to AWS](deployments-aws.md).

 ## Contributions
 Why not help us out by getting involved and contributing, we welcome pull requests for code or documentation.